magland/jpfiddle/README.md

 ## Contributing

-We welcome contributions to this project.
+We welcome code contributions and suggestions to this project.
 Please submit issues and pull requests via GitHub.

 ## License